How to Manage Your own Dedicated Development Team

 - Meet the timelines of deliverables;

 - Come up with solutions how to best release a feature;

 - Report on daily progress at the end of the workday;

 - Inform the team in case of any risks of deadline breach.

-In addition to communication expectations, you should share your project scope with the team, given that this document is the foothold that allows your dedicated software development team to understand your tasks, goals, and time frames, providing a clear plan to follow.
-Go over each point with your team and specify each team member's role in the project.
+In addition to communication expectations, you should share your project scope, given that this document is the foothold that allows your dedicated software development team to understand your tasks, goals, and time frames, providing a clear plan to follow.
+Go over each point with your dedicated development team and specify each team member’s role in the project.

 Openness and honesty can play a significant role in the project outcome.
 Your project only wins when developers aren’t afraid to express constructive criticism.
 The best way to build trust with your dedicated development team is to be honest about your concerns, stay open for feedback, and celebrate achievements.

 In many cultures, it’s taboo to put the solutions of the upper management under scrutiny, whereas professionals are typically encouraged to share their opinion in Western cultures.
 When it comes to Ukrainian dedicated software development teams, you can be sure you’ll hear an honest opinion, given the openness of Ukrainians their proximity to European cultures.
 Still, it’s a good idea to encourage team members to share their thoughts and show that it’s a safe environment to voice concerns, ideas, and such.